craws/OpenAtlas/install/upgrade/upgrade.md

     sudo service apache2 restart

 ### 7.8.0 to 7.9.0
 7.9.0.sql is needed but will be taken care of by the database upgrade script.
+Install python3-requests for new feature API: fetch data from ARCHE (#1848):

+    # apt install python3-requests

 ### 7.7.0 to 7.8.0
 7.8.0.sql is needed but will be taken care of by the database upgrade script.